|

 Brocade

-end-to-end monitoring about the health and status of data center fabrics to help
+now provides 24×7 expert end-to-end monitoring about the health and status

-maximize network efficiency, availability, and uptime.
-Moreover, Brocade NMS
+of data center fabrics to help maximize network efficiency, availability, and

-provides organizations with valuable information and rules-based business
+uptime.
+Moreover, Brocade NMS provides organizations with valuable information

-profile, storage
+storage services,

-reliability
+storage reliability

 Infortrend Reduces RAID Performance Hit from Failed Data Links

-JOSE, Calif. - December 2, 2008 - Infortrend today announced a new
+SAN JOSE, Calif. - December 2, 2008 - Infortrend today

-Typically, failed data links lead to performance degradation because the storage
+Typically, failed data links lead to performance degradation

-identified and corrected, optimal system performance can be immediately
+is identified and corrected, optimal system performance can be immediately

 restored.
 The "Dynamic LD Assignment" now comes with all EonStor